 They say we can’t stop time, but what if they’re wrong?

-In contrast to that moment, as the world around me resumes and comes back to life, I don’t think I’ve ever felt tinier or more insignificant in the grand scheme of things that is the history of humanity, nor have I ever felt such a surge of energy and hope at the endless possibilities out there in this great big world, if only I dare reach out and grab them.
+In contrast to that moment, as the world around me resumes and comes back to life, I don’t think I’ve ever felt tinier, or more insignificant in the grand scheme of things that is the history of humanity.
+Nor have I ever felt such a surge of energy and hope for the endless possibilities out there in this great big world, if only I dare reach out and grab them.

 Because “Some infinities are [simply] bigger than other infinities.” – John Green